- Key Facts

 - Hope for Prisoners is a Las Vegas-based training program for ex-offenders funded in part by The Woodson Center.
 Program support includes mentoring and skills training to prepare for employment.
 According to this UNLV study of 522 graduates of the program, 64% found stable employment.
 Of those employed, 25% found employment within 17 days of the training course.
 Only 6% of these 522 individuals were re-incarcerated during the 18-month study period.

 “In order to have a real impact, we have to encourage everyone to get involved.
 For too long, too many people have watched this effort from a distance.
 They’ve said to themselves: “I’m working hard.
 I’m paying my taxes.
 Government is going to take care of this.”
 And in so many ways, government is encouraging this view.
 Well, that doesn’t cut it.
 We need everyone to get in the game.
 We need everyone to get involved—person to person.”

 - Write to your Senators and Representative to ask for information on local leaders in your district/state when it comes to addressing poverty.
+See links to Policy Circle post here and here on how to do so.
 Ask them about consolidating safety net programs into flexible, accountable grants to states.

 - Get involved with a local community organization and ask your elected officials to highlight successful examples of breaking the cycle of poverty at the local level.

 - Highlight a local community organization success story in an Op Ed in your local paper.